eapenzacharias/fakebook/README.md

 #### Database

 The project runs on PSQL.
-For running this application you have to create a PSQL user
+For running this application you must have a default PSQL role WITH LOGIN CREATEDB For altering or creating a PSQL role run the following commands in postgres console

-      username: rails_dev
-      password: '1234567890'
+      For Creating a User:
+      postgres=# CREATE ROLE role_name WITH LOGIN CREATEDB

+      For Altering Existing User
+      postgres=# ALTER ROLE "role_name" WITH LOGIN CREATEDB

 #### Running